 - “Fart” is a vulgar English word, but it means “speed” in Swedish.

 But there is enough reason to learn a few things about it to avoid confusion, because words could mean differently.

-And words might make people feel uncomfortable.
+Words might make people feel uncomfortable.

-It’s just because of the association.
+Just because of the association.